rdemarqui/rdemarqui/README.md

 ## Welcome to Rildo Demarqui's GitHub Profile

 Hello!
 I'm Rildo Demarqui.
 An electrical engineer from Brazil interested in python, machine learning, cloud, data visualization, and finance.
+You'll find some of that here.

 #### Where to find me:
 <a href="https://www.linkedin.com/in/rildo-demarqui/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>